Last Updated on December 19, 2021 by Oddmund Groette

 Bright Trading managed to adapt and is still in business.

 Later it turned out they went belly up and all traders lost 100% of their deposits.
-To this day I believe nothing is recovered.
+To this day I believe nothing is recovered and two of the principals went to jail.

 Global Market Trading